Myers-Briggs Type Indicator

 NF

-These types' conscious functions are intuitive and feeling, meaning that they prefer abstract, idealised fantasies based around personal values and feelings, rather than the real world or cold systems and facts.
+Idealists / Dreamers / VisionariesThese types' conscious functions are intuitive and feeling, meaning that they prefer abstract, idealised fantasies based around personal values and feelings, rather than the real world or cold systems and facts.
+They are diplomatic in that they are focused on people, and how they feel, rather than objective, impersonal goals or the physical environment.
+NFPs are mediators.
+They want to maintain peace and happiness between people through tolerance and understanding.

 NFJs focus on encouraging personal development.
 They help others to understand themselves (as an example, I'm an INFJ and I've made this site!).